Illinois vs. Northwestern NCAA Football Odds, Plays and Insights | November 27, 2021

 Illinois Stats and Trends

-- This season, the Fighting Illini are winless ATS when entering a game as a favorite of 6.5 points or more.

-- Illinois' games this year have hit the over on three of 11 set point totals (27.3%).
+- Illinois' games this year have eclipsed the over/under three times in 11 opportunities (27.3%).

-- Illinois is 1-1 against the spread and 1-1 overall in games when it records more than 27.4 points.
+- Illinois is 1-1 against the spread and 1-1 overall in games when it puts up more than 27.4 points.

 - Find the latest spread and moneyline odds for Illinois at SISportsbook.